J-TUREK/J-TUREK/README.md

 ## Hi, I’m Jamie Turek

-- I’m a professional web developer who's passionate about creating dynamic, intelligent, modern websites using `Django` and `React`.
+- I’m a professional web developer with a degree in mathematics who's passionate about creating dynamic, intelligent, modern websites using `Django` and `React`.
 I develop `ASP.NET` applications professionally.

-- 💞️ I'm heavily interested in **Cryptocurrency** and the **Stock Market** and I'm continually developing and learning with the goal of automating the buy / sell process for myself.
+- 💞️ I'm heavily interested in **Cryptocurrency** and the **Stock Market** and I'm continually developing my knowledge of financial markets and the most relevant software skills with the goal of automating the trading process.

 - My goal this year is to publish my Crypto application.
 [Find out more](https://github.com/J-TUREK/Crypto)